 You’ll love them, I promise.
 Ready?
 Set!
 Summer!

 Note: Chocolate is GAPS legal if it doesn’t create digestive problems for you personally.
 More info here.

 Unlike juice pops, this recipe can hold a popsicle stick in place.
 Some of the recipes I’ll be sharing later this season will do much better with a mold like this stainless steel set I bought after my BPA-free mold broke last year.
 So much better, and BPA-free doesn’t mean anything anyway!

 For now, you can just use dixie cups and plain popsicle sticks

 - 1/4 cup to 1/2 cup raw honey (depending on your preference)

 - heaping 1 ounce food grade cocoa butter (weight), or 1/4 cup melted (where to buy cocoa butter)

-- 1/2 cup cocoa powder (or more to taste – please note that the chocolate flavor is less strong when frozen so you might want to use more than you’d think.
-And also, cocoa contains caffeine )
+- 1/2 cup cacao powder (or more to taste – please note that the chocolate flavor is less strong when frozen so you might want to use more than you’d think.
+And also, cacao contains caffeine )

 - 1 teaspoon vanilla extract

 - 1/4 teaspoon unrefined sea salt (where to buy quality salt)

 - 2 teaspoons grassfed gelatin